realXtend/tundra/README.md

     Tundra --config plugins.xml --server --port 6565 --protocol udp Tundra --config server-headless.xml --server --headless

-The Tundra server is used for standalone-mode editing and viewing Tundra documents.
+The Tundra server mode is used for standalone-mode editing and viewing Tundra documents.
 To host a 3D scene, run Tundra in dedicated mode using the --headless command line option.
-The Tundra viewer is the client software that is used to connect to a server.
+The Tundra viewer mode is the client that is used to connect to a server.

 Compiling from sources
 ----------------------